cgarwood82/saboorTrident/README.md

 This repository contains the configuration files for an AWD 350 printer running Kalico firmware with a BTT Manta M8P V2 mainboard and FYSETC H36 Combo toolhead board.

+## Slicer Config
+Added an orca config with moment in time profiles for filaments that I've calibrated against

 ## 🔧 **HARDWARE CONFIGURATION**

 ### **Mainboard:**